wltechblog/newestfiles/README.md

 # newestfiles

-A command-line tool to find and list files by extension, sorted by modification time (newest first).
+A command-line tool to find and list files by extension (or all files), sorted by modification time (newest first).

 ## Features

-- Find files by extension(s) in current directory and subdirectories
+- Find files by extension(s) in current directory and subdirectories, or all files if no extensions specified
 - Multiple sorting options:
   - By modification time (newest first - default)
   - By modification time (oldest first)